-Let’s say you got a bundle of carnations of your birthday.
+Let’s say you got a bundle of carnations for your birthday.
 And your dog promptly ate them for dinner.
 The bad news?
 Your carnations will probably, uh, reincarnate as vomit or diarrhea.

 The good news?
 It’d take a bundle of bundles to do any severe damage.

-The cyclamen’s white, pink, red, and purple petals make for a stunning showing, but ingesting a large amount of cyclamen tubers will result in heart issues, seizures, and possibly death for dogs.
+The cyclamen’s white, pink, red, and purple petals make for a stunning showing, but ingesting a large number of cyclamen tubers will result in heart issues, seizures, and possibly death for dogs.

 They’re everywhere, bright and yellow and perfect—and poisonous.
 Eating one will lead to symptoms like vomiting, diarrhea, low blood pressure, tremors, and heart problems for dogs.

 No matter the variety (and there are lots of ’em), lilies aren’t good for your dog.
-They aren’t deadly, but can cause gastrointestinal issues, depression, anorexia, and tremors.
+They aren’t deadly but can cause gastrointestinal issues, depression, anorexia, and tremors in dogs.

 The pale pink petals sure look pretty, but in the world of toxic flowers for dogs, oleander is near the top.